jacobosandoval/GpioAio/README.md

 # GpioAio

-This program shows how to use a Gpio and Aio in the same code.
+This program shows how to use Gpio and Aio in the same code.
 XDK platform was used.